flenniken/statictea/docs/md/functions.md

 # functions.nim

-StaticTea functions and supporting types.
+The statictea built-in functions and their documentation.
 The StaticTea language functions start with "fun_", for example, the "fun_cmp_ffi" function implements the "cmp" function for floats.

 * [functions.nim](../../src/functions.nim) &mdash; Nim source code.